gmazoyer/looking-glass/README.md

 If you have any bugs, errors, improvements, patches, ideas, you can create an issue.
 You are also welcome to fork and make some pull requests.

-If you use this looking glass in your company, feel free to update [this page](docs/our_users.md) of the documentation and send a pull request.
-I will be glad to know that this project was helpful for you, and will merge the PR to include your company inside the list of users.

 ## Helping

 You can help this project in many ways.
 Of course you can ask for features,